-Current Text: Introduced: 02/15/2022 html pdf
+Current Text: Amended: 03/23/2022 html pdf Status: 03/24/2022-Re-referrred to Committee on Appropriations.
+Is Urgency: No Is Fiscal: Yes

-Status: 03/22/2022-From committee: Amend, and do pass as amended and re-refer to Committee on Appropriations.
-(Ayes 8.
-Noes 1.)
-(March 22).

-Is Urgency: No

-Is Fiscal: Yes

 Location: 03/22/2022 - Assembly.
 Appropriations

 The federal Americans with Disabilities Act of 1990 and the California Building Standards Code require that specified buildings, structures, and facilities be accessible to, and usable by, persons with disabilities.
 Existing law establishes a Disability Access and Education Revolving Fund, a continuously appropriated fund, within the Division of the State Architect for purposes of increasing disability access and compliance with construction-related accessibility requirements and developing educational resources for businesses to facilitate compliance with federal and state disability laws, as specified.